VeryHardBit/DOOM-Eternal-Macro/README.md

 # DOOM-Eternal-Macro
 The macro that helps you with Quick-Switching,Gadget manipulation, etc., in DOOM Eternal.

-This macro currently use python language however AutoHotKey will also be introduced.

-Readme.md will be updated with more details.

-For now,You can start the macro with `python/macro-main.py`.
-This script will analyze the files in `python/config/` and perform action accordingly.
+You can start the macro with `python/macro-main.py`.

+The script will analyze the files in `python/config/` and perform action accordingly.
-## Required in-game settings

-## Features

-- [ ] Combo Customization

-- [ ] choose combo for quick-switch with (scroll-up,scroll-down,middle-click,side mouse btn1,side mouse btn2) (require combo customization)

-- [ ] Wider flame thrower(spin 360 degress)
+This will be ready for release soon.